The Creative Mind book series

 A number of topics are included, such as personality, inspiration, self-concept, high sensitivity, beliefs, mental health and mood, fear and courage.

 Information from multiple coaches, psychologist, writers and other experts on creativity and personal development is included, plus links to related books, sites and articles.

 Accomplished and well-known writers, actors, designers and other artists are quoted on their personal experiences and perspectives on these topics.

 Material comes from my weekly column The Creative Mind, published here (on the site you are reading), and on Psych Central, since June, 2010.
 There is also additional material just for the books.

-Part One in the planned series is a focus on identity and confidence: topics that impact how motivated and energized people may be to pursue their creative talents and ideas.
+Part One in the planned series is a focus on creativity and identity as well as confidence: topics that impact how motivated and energized people may be to pursue their creative talents and ideas.

 >> See links to purchase the Kindle, PDF and interactive ebook versions at the bottom of the page.

 Listing of the brief Sections, each with links to additional articles, books or other resources: